We use vector-charts. You wonder why?

-Well, raster-charts are what in US we are used to, isn’t it?
-They are the regular Nautical Charts, as we are used to see since ever, simply scanned and “transposed” in a digital memory.
-Fast to produce and good to make us feel “at home”.
+After all, raster-charts are what we are used to in the US.
+They are Nautical Charts simply scanned and “transposed” into digital memory.
+They are easy to produce and they make us feel “at home”.

 But what happens if we are sailing South and we want a Course Up display?
-All writings and information are upside down.
+All the writing and information is upside down.
 A bit uncomfortable...

-Again, what happens if we are sailing in a complicated area full of batimetric lines, forbidden zones, light houses, buoys and more and more?
-Again… it’s confusing but we feel home, it’s what happens with a physical Chart.
+Again, what happens if we are sailing in a complicated area full of bathymetric lines, forbidden zones, light houses, buoys and more and more?
+Again… it’s confusing but we feel at home.
+That is what happens with a physical Chart.

-Let’s try to change mind, we are in the third millennium, we can do something better, much better, by using vector charts.
-They are much longer to be produced but this just matters to instruments makers or specialized electronic charting companies.
+Let’s re-examine this, we are in the third millennium, we can do better, much better, by using vector charts.
+They are more difficult to produce but this only matters to instrument makers or specialized electronic charting companies.

-We just want to see better the batimetric lines?
-Good, we hide the spot soundings, buoy, lights and bottom type.
+What if we just want to see the bathymetric lines better?
+We can hide the spot soundings, buoy, lights and bottom type.

 And now we display the place names and we sail 120° in Course Up mode.

-The writings are all standing upright.
-We don’t need to get crazy understanding what’s on the screen.
+The writing is right-side-up.
+We don’t need to go crazy trying to understand what is on the screen.
 So cool!

-Well, these are just examples.
-A good sailor would leave some more information on the screen: buoys and lights are always better to be displayed.
-What’s important is that we have been able to show you the extreme flexibility of vector-charts versus raster-charts.
+These are just examples.
+A good captain would leave some more information on the screen: for example, you might always want buoys and lights to be displayed.
+What is important is the extreme flexibility of vector-charts versus raster-charts.

 Now, are you still sure that raster charts are the best choice?

-Probably not.
-You just want to discuss with us a bit more on this or other marine navigation matters?
+Perhaps not.
+Yet, you may want to discuss this with us a bit more or other marine navigation matters.

-You can write us using the form or join us on facebook.
+If so, you can write us using the form or join us on Facebook.
 In any case you are welcome.